top of page

 Starlink Residential

-Starting with Starlink Residential, this type of account is for use at home providing unlimited data to one location.
-It is the cheapest option available and includes unlimited high-speed data, but because the dish is meant to stay within a certain distance of the registered address it's not appropriate for use on boats.
+Starting with Starlink Residential, this type of account is for use at home, providing unlimited data to one location.
+It's the cheapest option available and includes unlimited high-speed data, but because the dish is meant to stay within a certain distance of the registered address it's not appropriate for use on boats.

 Starlink Roam

-For people who are on the go or want to use their Starlink in more than one location there's Starlink Roam.
-Among live aboard cruisers and casual boaters this is one of the most talked about categories as it remains relatively affordable and is adequate if you're mostly cruising up coastlines, rivers or lakes.
+For people who are on the go or want to use their Starlink in more than one location, there's Starlink Roam.
+Among live aboard cruisers and casual boaters this is one of the most talked about categories as it remains relatively affordable and is adequate if you're mostly cruising up coastlines, rivers or lakes, with occasional offshore passages.

-In September of 2024, with the previous Mobile Regional and Mobile Global plans being replaced with two new options.
+In September of 2024, the previous Mobile Regional and Mobile Global plans were replaced with two new options.

 • Roam 50GB - Allowance of 50GB per billing cycle with the option to purchase additional data by the GB